 11. Harajuku and Takeshita Street

-Tokyo, Japan - August 6, 2015: Crowds walk through Takeshita Street in the Harajuku district at night.
-Harajuku is a center of Japanese youth culture and fashion.
+Tokyo, Japan: Crowds walk through Takeshita Street in the Harajuku district at night.

-Tokyo, Japan – August 6, 2015: Crowds walk through Takeshita Street in the Harajuku district at night.
-Harajuku is a center of Japanese youth culture and fashion.
+Tokyo, Japan: Crowds walk through Takeshita Street in the Harajuku district at night.

 Harajuku is renowned for its vibrant street fashion, trendy boutiques, and the bustling Takeshita Street.
 This narrow pedestrian street is lined with eclectic shops selling unique clothing, accessories, and street food.
 Visitors can immerse themselves in the quirky and youthful spirit of Tokyo’s fashion scene.